 Other significant accounting policies not involving the same level of measurement uncertainties as those discussed above are nevertheless important to understanding the consolidated financial statements.
-Those policies are described in Note 1 to the consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2005.
+Those policies are described in Note 1 to the consolidated financial statements contained in our Annual Report for the year ended December 31, 2005.